narijauskas/PRONTO.jl/README.md

 # PRONTO.jl

-A julia implementation of the **PR**ojection-**O**perator-Based **N**ewton’s Method for **T**rajectory **O**ptimization (PRONTO).
-PRONTO is a numerical method for trajectory optimization that performs computations directly in infinite-dimensional functional space, unlike most conventional methods, which transform the problem into a finite-dimensional approximation.
+A Julia implementation of the **PR**ojection-**O**perator-Based **N**ewton’s Method for **T**rajectory **O**ptimization (PRONTO).
+PRONTO is a direct method for trajectory optimization based on variational calculus which computes descent direction directly in infinite-dimensional functional space.

 ## Usage
-This API is still very likely to change.
-Specifically regarding the symbolic generation of jacobians/hessians and passing them to the solver with the release of Julia 1.9.
+Please see the examples folder for usage examples.
+This API is still very likely to change – especially regarding the symbolic generation of jacobians/hessians and passing them to the solver.
+Note that upcoming changes in Julia 1.9 should substantially improve the compile time of large generated functions ([#45276](https://github.com/JuliaLang/julia/issues/45276), [#45404](https://github.com/JuliaLang/julia/issues/45404)).